cnio-bu/beyondcell/tutorial/analysis_workflow/README.md

 (and optionally the functional) signatures we are interested in evaluating.
 To create this object, either the `GetCollection` or the `GenerateGenesets` functions need to be called.

-`GetCollection` allows you to load one of the two Beyondcell's drug signature collections that are ready to use:
+`GetCollection` allows you to load one of the two beyondcell's drug signature collections that are ready to use:

  * **Drug Perturbation Signatures collection (PSc):** Captures the transcriptional changes induced by a drug.